g-duan/duan-academic/content/publication/conference-paper/index.md

 slides: example
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.
+This work is led by Dr. K. Ngan, and funded by the Research Grants Council of Hong Kong (RGC), Early Career Scheme: ["Ventilation And Mixing Timescales For Urban Air Quality"](https://scholars.cityu.edu.hk/en/projects/ventilation-and-mixing-timescales-for-urban-air-quality(90e7862f-9f2f-4e96-ab7e-8d6ac9f5e367).html), 2015–2018.09.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.